rot256/fugl/README.md

 ## Contributing

-Fugl is still a work in progress (but close to being production ready), if you want to contribute the best way to do so is by:
+Fugl is still a work in progress, if you want to contribute the best way to do so is by:

 - Read the code (it is short and quite readable)